 After learning that its contractor, EDS, issued duplicate payments, Health Services reported that it took immediate corrective action by implementing a special processing guideline that discontinued the procedure to override suspended claims.
 It also conducted an investigation to determine the magnitude of the flawed procedure.
 In its six-month response, Health Services stated that it has also completed its investigation of Medical, Outpatient, and Vision claims and found a similar processing error that resulted in additional erroneous duplicate payments of certain claims.
-It further reported that it immediately issued a special processing guideline to temporarily correct the processing error while it develops the edit criteria that will permanently correct the error.
+It further reported that it immediately issued a special processing guideline to temporarily correct the processing error and, as of September 2007, has developed the criteria that will permanently correct the error.

-Health Services stated that it expects to recover the duplicate payments by issuing two Erroneous Payment Corrections (EPC).
-Health Services stated that the first EPC will recover approximately \$5.3 million in duplicate Long Term Care payments and an additional \$780,000 for duplicate or overlapping payments made to one or more different provider entities.
+In its one-year response, Health Services stated that it expects to recover the duplicate payments by issuing two Erroneous Payment Corrections (EPCs).
+Health Services stated that the first EPC will recover approximately \$5.1 million in duplicate long-term care payments and an additional \$780,000 for duplicate or overlapping payments made to one or more different provider entities.
 The second EPC will recover funds for the Medical, Outpatient and Vision claims by October 2007.
-However, Health Services stated that it does not yet know the total dollar overpayment for that EPC.
+Health Services stated that it estimates the total dollar overpayment for that EPC to be \$250,000.
+Additionally, Health Services stated it expected to recover duplicate or overpayments during fiscal year 2007-08.